-From fresh-faced start-ups to mature multinationals, businesses of all sizes need to recognise and reward the loyalty of their long-term employees.
+From fresh-faced start-ups to mature multinationals, businesses of all sizes need to recognize and reward the loyalty of their long-term employees.

 These are the people who stuck with you through thick and thin.
 They trusted your judgment, and they patiently and dutifully looked on the bright side when things perhaps weren’t feeling so bright.
 When others bailed on you, these people believed in you.